denten-books/plain-text/30-format.md

 highlighted along with the name of the person who highlighted it.
 You'll also see the notes that they made in the book [@_amazon_2016].

-The Google Play Books platform does not have the public note features nor does it support book editing.
+Google's Play Books software, to take another example does not facilitate public notes, nor does it support book editing.
 It does, however, allow readers to translate words and passages and look up phrases using the company's search engine [@google_read_2016].

+Imagine reading the same novel on these four different platforms, four formats, four books.
+The experience would differ drastically in each case.
+What initially seems like one thing---an electronic book---falls apart under examination.
+The electronic book is in reality a multitude of dynamic formats.
+Each requires specialized strategies of reading and interpretation.

 Encoded ideas about intellectual property are another stark manifestation of inter-platform incompatibility.
-Whatever its comparative affordances, reading software always emulates the logic of ownership.
+Whatever its comparative affordances, reading software emulates the logic of ownership.
 To own a book electronically means to have access to the bits that bring the simulation of that book into existence.
 At some lower level of abstraction, however, the variety of reading platforms rests on the same computational substratum.
 Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
 This "hypermedia," as Lev Manovich has called it, lies at the base of all competing ebook formats [@manovich_software_2013, 71, 79-80.
-He adopts the term from Theodore H. Nelson---see @nelson_file_2003].
+See also
+@nelson_file_2003].
 Owning a book on that level, must involve manipulating hardware states.
-A common act of epistemic disobedience, to borrow a phrase from Walter Mignolo, therefore includes accessing the book bits directly, through channels not afforded by the publisher [@mignolo_epistemic_2009].
+A common act of epistemic disobedience, to borrow a phrase from Walter Mignolo, therefore includes accessing the book bits directly, through channels not afforded by the publisher [On epistemic disobedience see
+@mignolo_epistemic_2009].
 Such acts disentangle the mechanisms of book ownership as defined by Google or Amazon, from the book's "content" proper.
-The so called "ripping" of proprietary book libraries involves reformatting individual books into other file formats which could hypothetically enable unconstrained copying and circulation of the text.
+The so called "ripping" of proprietary book libraries involves reformatting individual books into other file formats which could hypothetically enable unconstrained copying and circulation of texts.
 The activity need not be illicit.
 The extraction of plain text from the Portable Document Format commonly constitutes the initial step in corpus-based natural language processing.
 Readers routinely "liberate" content in other ways as well: they lend books to friends, read them out loud, and make photocopies.

-These examples illustrate that the electronic book, unlike print, is not a single format, but many.
+These examples illustrate that electronic books, unlike print, are not a single format, but many.
 Software, governed by specific socio-economic exigencies, determines the affordances of reading, sharing, and storing books.
 Thus a book available in North America, might not be available on other